HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 {% include img.html img="ContextEventName.png" caption="Figure: Context Event-name specification" %}

 Context change events will include the resource the context change relates to.
 Common FHIR resources are: Patient, Encounter, ImagingStudy, and DiagnosticReport.

+An `<FHIRresource>-open` event signals that the resource in the event now is the anchor-resource for that resource type in the current context.

+An `<FHIRresource>-close` event signals that the resource in the event should be removed from the current context.

 In the case the resource refers to other FHIR resources that represent there own context, these can be included as well.
 For example, an [`Encounter-open`](3-4-1-encounter-open.html) also refers to the patient that is the subject of the Encounter.
 What resources to include is defined in the corresponding event definition in the [event catalog](3_Events.html).